 - In the meantime, wash the spinach thoroughly and drain by using a strainer or colander.
 Heat a pot with a teaspoon of butter.
 Add the spinach leaves and half a teaspoon of ground nutmeg.
 Cook the spinach for several minutes until the leaves are wilted.
 Let it cool.

-- Prepare the quiche filling by combining eggs, fresh goat’s cheese and milk in a mixing bowl.
+- Prepare the quiche filling by combining eggs, fresh goat’s cheese, parmesan and milk in a mixing bowl.
 Whisk the mixture thoroughly.
 Add a dash of sea salt, half a teaspoon of black pepper and another half teaspoon nutmeg to season.

 - Chop the walnuts into small pieces and stir into the egg mixture.
 Add the seasoned cooked spinach to the bowl as well, but make sure to drain access water.